Mahbod Moghadam

-Mahbod Moghadam is an American internet entrepreneur.
-In 2009 he, Tom Lehman and Ilan Zechory co-founded Rap Genius (now Genius), a website on which users can submit annotations and interpretations of song lyrics and other content.
-In 2015 he co-founded Everipedia, a wiki-based online encyclopedia, where he worked as the Chief Community Officer for several years.
-He is now an Entrepreneur-in-Residence at the venture capital firm Mucker Capital.
-In 2021 he launched Hella Doge, a social network that gives users Dogecoin for posting and for seeing ads.
+Mahbod Moghadam (November 17, 1982 – March 25, 2024) was an American internet entrepreneur.
+In 2009, he, Tom Lehman and Ilan Zechory co-founded Rap Genius (now Genius), a website on which users can submit annotations and interpretations of song lyrics and other content.
+In 2015, he, Sam Kazemian and Theodor Forselius co-founded Everipedia, a wiki-based online encyclopedia, where he worked as the Chief Community Officer for several years.
+After leaving Everipedia, he became an entrepreneur-in-residence at the venture capital firm Mucker Capital, then worked on HellaDoge, a cryptocurrency-based social network.

-Personal life and education
+Early life and education

-Moghadam was born to an Iranian Jewish family and grew up in Encino, California.
+Moghadam was born to an Iranian Jewish family on November 17, 1982, and grew up in Encino, California.
+His family emigrated from Iran to the United States shortly before he was born.

 He graduated from Yale University in 2004 with a major in History and International Studies.
 In 2005, he went to France on a Fulbright scholarship.
 When he returned in 2005, he enrolled at Stanford Law School, and graduated in 2008 with a J.D.